Nachiketvc/-Script-for-Automating-Security-Audits-and-Server-Hardening-on-Linux-Servers-/README.md

 Services like sshd and iptables should be installed on the target system.

 ## 🛡️ 2.
 Security Updates
 Automatic security updates are not enabled by default.
-You may choose to configure them manually or use the provided automation option.
+Just it will notify that updates are available.

 ## 📁 3.
 Log Monitoring
 Audit results and security logs are saved locally.